Completing and extending shellings of vertex decomposable complexes

+Corollary \ref{cor:VDcomplete} also provides a new tool in the search for a counterexample to Simon's conjecture, since in particular it implies that any `stuck' initial shelling of $\Delta^{(k)}_{n-1}$ must in fact fail to be vertex decomposable.

-Vertex decomposable complexes include pure shifted complexes and (independence complexes of) matroids.
+Recall that the class of vertex decomposable complexes include pure shifted complexes and (independence complexes of) matroids.
 Theorem \ref{thm:vdextend} implies that there exists an ordering of the ground set of these complexes with the property that adding the revlex smallest missing $k$-subset results in a vertex decomposable complex.
 In the context of shifted complexes we have seen that the natural ordering of the ground set satisfies this property.
-For the case of matroids we prove that such \emph{decomposing orders} (see Definition \ref{defn:decomporder}) are easy to come by.
+For the case of matroids we prove that such \emph{revlex decomposing orders} (see Definition \ref{defn:decomporder}) are easy to come by.